cstefanache/cstefanache.github.io/_posts/2016-04-05-angular-2-lifecycle.md

 The next step is **ngOnInit** that will be executed **only once** after all data-bindings were performed.

 For people coming from *Angular 1.x*, probably, the **ngDoCheck** function is what you are seeking into building highly performant components.
-This function will be triggered with each change detection run - this is very similar with what the digest cycle dirty checking was doing in AngularJS 1.x.
+The function will be triggered with each change detection run - this is very similar with what the digest cycle dirty checking was doing in AngularJS 1.x.
+This lifecycle hook must be used for all checks that Angular cannot do (local data, async states etc.) and not for input properties.

 If you need to reference any DOM Element from your component the first (and probably) the best location to reference is in the next lifecycle: **ngAfterViewInit**.
 At this point in time the DOM of your component is complete and any @ViewChild property from your component will have a reference.